Anchorsify/Anchorsify.github.io/_summons/Monkey.md

 #### --( Daisan Enchouzou - Three Great Monkey Statues )--
 Technically a trio of separate summoning techniques, each one calling a separate giant stone monkey statue.
 The story behind these statues varies depending upon who you ask, but in the case of the actual summoning contract they serve as a conduit for the summoning of the Handsome Monkey Prince (or maybe he's just too vain to show up until the summoner's gone through the effort of calling the statues; really, it could be either one).

 Each of these techniques has a "(30 - X)" in its Chakra cost.
 X is the number of IC which have passed since the last time you summoned one of the three statues, with a minimum of 0.
 Thus, if you summoned one at the beginning of the battle, it would be Chakra 30; if you summoned another 50 IC later, it would also be Chakra 30; and if you summoned the last statue 10 IC after that, it would have a Chakra cost of 50.
+If you attempt to summon them simultaneously to one another (with clones, most likely), then you all suffer from X being 0, causing their chakra costs to be 60.

+All three statues have 1000 Hit Points and 200 Damage Reduction each, which is bypassed by large thrown weapons.

 ###### --( Iwazaru - Speak No Evil )--
 The first monkey appears as 10 yard tall statue that looks to be made out of a gleaming metal of some sort.
 The statue is that of a sitting monkey covering its mouth with its hands.